-No Korean meal is complete with a bevy of banchan, the small shareable dishes that come before the main courses.
+No Korean meal is complete without a bevy of banchan, the small shareable dishes that come before the main courses.
 While multiple origin theories and infinite banchan varieties exist, custom dictates highly specific preparations, such as blanched, braised, stir-fried, dried, fermented, and roasted.

 Banchan is influenced by Eastern philosophy, says food blogger Kim Chan-Sook, so it should encompass five colors, symbolizing, among other things, the directions: green (or blue) for east, red for south, yellow for center, white for west, and black for north.
 And it should be served in dishes of three, five, seven, or nine types (in yin and yang principles, odd numbers are yang, considered good luck), alongside rice, soup, sauces, and, of course, kimchi—which doesn’t count as banchan.
 “Kimchi just comes automatically,” Kim says.
 “It’s expected, like a glass of water.”

 Banchan is served prior to the main course.
 Tables are typically set with a spoon—used to eat rice and any soups or stews that come with the meal—and a pair of flat, metal chopsticks.
 Most people eat a bit of banchan right away, alternating bites with bites of rice, and save some to mix and match with the main course(s).
 There are many rules that govern banchan.
 Two big ones?
 Never pick up a rice bowl or banchan dish and eat from it—that’s considered rude—and never stick your spoon or chopsticks vertically into your rice when not using them.

 Seasoned soybean sprouts